ConnectedBradford/Connected-Bradford-DeathCertificates/README.md

 Contains the scripts and documentation for DeathCertificates

-It contains approximately 200,000 records.
 The dataset has been fully anonymised, but can link to other FDM's.

 There is one FDM for DeathCertificates .

-CB_FDM_DeathCertificates_v1- build date 2023-11-15 - data up to 2021-07-13
+CB_FDM_DeathCertificates - build date 2025-07-01 - data up to 2025-02-19

 # DeathCertificates
 The DeathCertificates FDM is made up of 1 source table (summarised below and data dictionaries linked) from routinely collected data for 219,276  individuals and their routinely collected clinical data.

-The dates relevant for the latest build are: 1904-01-15	to 2023-08-22

 The source tables are largely populated by fields with the tbl_ where there is a person and a start and end date, and cb_ where there is no identifiable person, these are typically lookups.

 ### Standard FDM tables included in this dataset*
-person.

-observation period.

-visit.
+person

+personLSOA

+tmp_persons_distinct

 ### The source data tables are:

-tbl_NEC_Deaths_QWO_20230817_RELEASE
+cb_NEC_Deaths